CodingWithRuslan/MERN-Stack-app/README.md

           set up a database using MongoDB Atlas, and then connect to it from our application using a package called Mongoose.

+commit 4 : Models & Schemas

+          create a new model & schema for the dtabase collection we'll be using (workouts)